The Killian Curse: Vanity/Future/Vampires

-Chelsea – A vanity curse made her fall apart, but it was defeated by allowing people to look at her.
-"21 kisses FREE!" was found written on a magazine Chelsea was reading in class.
+Chelsea – A vanity curse makes her fall apart, but it is defeated by allowing people to look at her.
+"21 kisses FREE!" is found written on a magazine Chelsea was reading in class.

-Keith – His future self came to get his soul and called Keith hopeless, but he went on to prove his future self wrong.
-The number appeared when Keith recorded his 21st day waging school.
+Keith – His future self comes to claim his soul and calls Keith hopeless, but he goes on to prove his future self wrong.
+The number appears when Keith records his 21st day wagging school.